A mortgage

 Built by Tyler Singletary

-Tyler founded Stockstead and writes its analysis.
-He is not a licensed financial advisor or CPA.
-Stockstead is educational, not personalized advice — for a decision this consequential, talk to a fiduciary and a tax professional before you wire anything.
+Tyler is not a licensed financial advisor, CPA, or tax attorney, and Stockstead is not personalized advice.
+The math is rigorous; the numbers are yours.
+For a decision of this size, talk to a fiduciary and a tax professional before you wire anything.